Formal Semantics for Agentic Tool Protocols: A Process Calculus Approach: Abstract

 \section{Abstract}

 The emergence of large language model agents capable of invoking external tools has created urgent need for formal verification of agent protocols.
-Two paradigms dominate this space: \emph{Schema-Guided Dialogue} (SGD), a research framework for zero-shot API generalization, and the \emph{Model Context Protocol} (MCP), an industry standard for agent--tool integration.
+Two paradigms dominate this space: \emph{Schema-Guided Dialogue} (\SGD), a research framework for zero-shot API generalization, and the \emph{Model Context Protocol} (\MCP), an industry standard for agent--tool integration.
 While both enable dynamic service discovery through schema descriptions, their formal relationship remains unexplored.
-Building on prior work establishing the conceptual convergence of these paradigms~\citep{schlapbach-convergence}, we present the first process calculus formalization of SGD and MCP, proving they are structurally bisimilar under a well-defined mapping $\Phimap$.
-However, we demonstrate that the reverse mapping $\PhiInv$ is partial and lossy, revealing critical gaps in MCP's expressivity.
-Through bidirectional analysis, we identify five principles---semantic completeness, explicit action boundaries, failure mode documentation, progressive disclosure compatibility, and inter-tool relationship declaration---as necessary and sufficient conditions for full behavioral equivalence.
+We present the first process calculus formalization of \SGD and \MCP, proving they are structurally bisimilar under a well-defined mapping $\Phimap$.
+We demonstrate that the reverse mapping $\PhiInv$ is partial and lossy, revealing critical gaps in \MCP's expressivity.
+Through bidirectional analysis, we identify four principles---semantic completeness, explicit action boundaries, failure mode documentation, and inter-tool relationship declaration---as necessary and sufficient conditions for full behavioral equivalence.
 We formalize these principles as type-system extensions $\MCPplus$, proving $\MCPplus \cong \SGD$.
 Our work provides the first formal foundation for verified agent systems and establishes schema quality as a provable safety property.
+Practically, this means that the current \MCP specification has expressiveness gaps compared to \SGD and would benefit from the proposed extensions.